redhat-ai-services/podman-ai-lab-to-rhoai/README.md

 The LLM we downloaded from Podman AI Lab is deployed to OpenShift AI on a custom serving runtime.
 </li>
 <li>
-The updated chat bot with LangChain is built as a container and deployed to OpenShift.
+The updated chatbot with LangChain is built as a container and deployed to OpenShift.
 </li>
 </ol>